yifeiyin/SetGame/README.md

 In this implementation, rules of MVC are followed at all times.
 There are barely nested functions.
 Variables and functions are grouped to make things more clear.
 The code should be, at least, somewhat readable.

+Based on Stanford CS193p 2017 fall Assignment II as included in Supporting files.

 ## Improvements to Make

 The following points are just ideas.
 I am not likely to do since I won't learn much new from them.